ebranlard/pyDatView/README.md

 ## Download, installation and requirements
-For windows users, an installer executable is available here:
+For windows users, an installer executable is available here (look for pyDatView\*.exe):
  - https://github.com/ebranlard/pyDatView/releases

 For command line users, the script is compatible python 2.7 and python 3 and relies on the following python packages: `numpy` `matplotlib`, `pandas`, `wxpython`.
 The script can be donwloaded as follows: